bauerha/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-1. Make a histogram of the total number of steps taken each day.
+*1. Make a histogram of the total number of steps taken each day.*

 ```r
 tsteps <- activity[, sum(steps), by=date]